 As members of the club, students have an opportunity to hear from actuaries at varying levels from both local and national actuarial firms.
 At club meetings, actuarial professionals share information about their respective companies and provide helpful employment advice.
 In addition to meeting with prospective employers, members will also participate in career-building activities, such as resume reviews and interview preparation.
 These activities help prepare actuarial students for summer internships and ultimately full-time employment.

-The GIS@ASU Chapter also helps organize the annual career day each fall in September, which brings together potential employers with students.
+The GIS at ASU Chapter also helps organize the annual career day each fall in September, which brings together potential employers with students.